-- ◆ Identification of each room of the home, including the ground level, upstairs level (if applicable), and below ground level (basement) if applicable. - ♦ Attached garage, if applicable. - ◆ Each bedroom's size by length and width (e.g. 10 x 10), and the bedroom ceiling height. - ◆ Location of the closet, wardrobe, or dresser in the bedroom.

-- Where the bedroom door is and how it swings(into the bedroom or out), - The location of any bedroom windows, noting: - How they open (e.g. "opens from the inside"), and - The actual size of the window (length, width, height). - Location of smoke detectors and carbon monoxide detectors. - For basement bedrooms, the direct exit to the outside and the stairway exit.
+- ◆ Identification of each room of the home, including the ground level, upstairs level (if applicable), and below ground level (basement) if applicable. - Attached garage, if applicable. - ◆ Each bedroom's size by length and width (e.g. 10 x 10), and the bedroom ceiling height.
+Also include where each person in the home sleeps, including foster children. - Location of the closet, wardrobe, or dresser in the bedroom. - Where the bedroom door is and how it swings (into the bedroom or out), - ◆ The location of any bedroom windows, noting: - How they open (e.g., "opens from the inside"), and - The actual size of the window (length, width, height). - Location of smoke detectors and carbon monoxide detectors. - For basement bedrooms, the direct exit to the outside and the stairway exit.